dolovnyak/http1.1-boost-asio-server/README.md

 * If the priority is different, then locations with a higher priority will always be selected first, for example, if you set the location /images/cat.jpg with priority 1 and /images with priority 2, then location for /images/cat.jpg will never selected.

 ## Intersected location fields rules:
 There are 4 location fields that cause different behavior and conflict with each other.
-It's `Cgi-pass`, `Index`, `Redirect` and `Autoindex`.
+It's `Cgi-pass`, `Index`, `Return` and `Autoindex`.
 For now we will never allow more than one of them to be enabled at the same location.

 ------------------------------------------------
 ------------------------------------------------